 As a touristy city, you might think that everything in Puerto Vallarta comes with a price tag attached to it.
 But that’s not true at all!
-There are many free things to do in Puerto Vallarta, from gorgeous coastal hikes to free entertaining performances.
+There are many free things to do in Puerto Vallarta, from gorgeous coastal hikes to guided city walks.

 Stroll the Malecon

 This is a Puerto Vallarta activity that never gets old.
 The Malecon (oceanfront promenade) is the stretch of boardwalk which runs for about 1 mile along the water.
 It’s always busy and entertaining for people watching.

 Along the Malecon, you’ll pass by shops, art installations, statues, street performances, restaurants, beaches, and more.